gabriellewee/portfolio/writes/2022/03/11/mourning-online.md

 ## Conclusion

 I threw together this website the week before my grandmother’s funeral.
 It was a madwoman’s dash to the finish line, and yet I’m proud of the work I did.
 I’m also happy that I was able to put it together in a way that will be easy to maintain for my family - I moderate the guestbook submissions through Netlify and all they have to pay for is the domain name - $12 a year, much more inexpensive than the other monthly subscriptions that don’t include a domain name.
-I don’t know if anybody has needs as specific as mine, but hopefully this helps someone out there!
+I don’t know if anybody has needs as specific as mine, but hopefully this helps someone out there.

 <div class="lightbox-group">
 	<a class="lightbox" id="2022-03-11-baby-lightbox" href="#2022-03-11-baby">